sav-che/TL-2/Authors/Charles, Vera K. {std. Charles}.md

-> [!cite] BHL link: this entry starts at [page 55](https://www.biodiversitylibrary.org/item/103860#page/65/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 55](https://www.biodiversitylibrary.org/page/33265732) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Charles, Vera K. (1877-1954), American, Pennsylvania born (Erie, Pa.) mycologist, at Mt.
 Holyoke College, subsequently at Cornell University (A.B.
-1903), employed by the Bureau of Plant Industry, Washington D.C., 1903-1942, continued as a collaborator of the USDA, div. mycology and disease survey. (*Charles*).
+1903), employed by the Bureau of Plant Industry, Washington D.C., 1903-1942, continued as a collaborator of the USDA, div. mycology and disease survey.
+**Abbreviated name**: *Charles*

 #### Herbarium and types